Kopanang058/chatapp-part1/README.md

 # Chat Application — PoE Part 1 (Registration and Login)

-A console-only Java application that registers a user and logs them in, with JUnit 5 unit tests and automated testing on every push via GitHub Actions.
+A console-only Java application that registers a user and logs them in.

 ## Project structure